ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ![db-instance-detail-log](https://static.toastoven.net/prod_rds_postgres/20240611/db-instance-detail-log-en.png)

-❶ When you click **View Log**, a pop-up screen appears where you can view the contents of the log file.
+❶ When you click **View Log**, a pop-up window appears where you can view the contents of the log file.
 You can check logs up to 65,535 Bytes.
 ❷ Click on **Import** to request that the log files of the DB instance be downloaded.
 ❸ When the download is ready, the **Download** button is exposed.
 Click to download the log.